-Our London Choral Days put outstanding and exciting choral ensembles in some of the most beautiful buildings in the capital.
-They take the form of a day-long sequence of performances, talks, lunch and refreshments, the audience moving between the venues on foot.
+Our London Choral Days present some of the country’s finest professional vocal ensembles in the uplifting setting of beautiful and appropriate buildings.
+They take the form of a day-long sequence which includes three concerts, talks, a good lunch and refreshments, with the audience moving between the venues on foot.

-The days are conceived not as three discrete concerts but as an integrated, overarching musical experience in which the individual parts illumine and enlarge upon what has gone before.
-Usually there is some connection between the venues and the music performed in them, which may be chronological – music of the same period as the building – or associational: a specific historical link between music and building.
+The Choral Days are conceived not simply as three discrete concerts but as an integrated, over-arching musical experience in which the individual parts illuminate and enlarge upon what has gone before.
+Usually there is some connection between the venues and the music performed in them, which may be chronological – music of the same period as the building – or associational, a specific historical link between music and building.

 Price, per person